 I worked with STE’s research team in Samburu in northern Kenya to build a new image bank for their websites, printed materials and presentations.
 It was a few weeks of fascinating close work with both elephants and people, including difficult situations with cattle herders grazing on land set aside as a nature reserve, and violent conflicts between different ethnic groups in Kenya’s arid north.

-LOS ANGELES - ELEPHANT CRISIS FUND GALA
+ELEPHANT CRISIS FUND GALA

 On May 10, 2014, a gala evening was held in Malibu, California, hosted by Erica Beeney and Rupert Wyatt, and co-hosted by Leonardo DiCaprio, Mark Wahlberg, Save The Elephants and Wildlife Conservation Network.